Robert St Clair-Erskine, 4th Earl of Rosslyn: Early life

 Rosslyn was the son of James St Clair-Erskine, 3rd Earl of Rosslyn, and Frances (née Wemyss).
 He succeeded his father in the earldom in 1866.

 He served under Lord Salisbury as Captain of the Honourable Corps of Gentlemen-at-Arms from 1886 until shortly before his death in September 1890.
 He was a minor poet and published "Sonnets" in 1883, "A Jubilee Lyric" in 1887 (dedicated to Queen Victoria) and "Sonnets and Poems" in 1889.

 Freemasonry

 Robert joined Lodge Oswald of Dunnikier together with James Townsend Oswald on 8 April 1867.
 In addition to being a Grand Master Mason of the Grand Lodge of Scotland between 1870 and 1873, he became Depute Master of Lodge Canongate Kilwinning, No. 2, on 1 August 1853.
 Lord Rosslyn was the Grand Master of the modern Masonic Great Priory of Scotland from 1884 until his death in 1890.
 He was also the Grand Master of the Royal Order of Scotland from 1883.

 Personal life

 Lord Rosslyn married Blanche Adeliza (née Fitzroy) Maynard (1839–1933), a great-granddaughter of Augustus FitzRoy, 3rd Duke of Grafton and widow of Colonel Hon.
-Charles Henry Maynard (son and of the 3rd Viscount Maynard), on 8 November 1866.
+Charles Henry Maynard (son of the 3rd Viscount Maynard), on 8 November 1866.
 They had five children: